openKolibri/halo-90/readme.md

 They should be fine in a hot car (although the printed plastic case could warp) but if you are outside these ratings take care of yourself, you are either freezing or at risk of a heat stroke.
 The earrings will be fine.

 ## Manufacturing
 Although taking on novel uses of materials, the ability to manufacture at scale was still a great focus.
+Parts were selected with stron supply cahins and alternetives, layout was designed with generous rules to accomodate as many fabs as possible, number of componets and unique componets was minimized.
+The microphone and battery holder are from single vendors but they hae proven track records and known supply chains, altherentives to be tested are still proposed.

 ### BOM
 The BOM was selected with parts that are common to the Chinese high-volume manufacturing market, have strong supply chains, as well as many alternatives wher possible in case a supplier stops manufacture or supply dips.
 The number of unique parts was kept to a minimum and the maximum amount of features can be implemented with "free" options, like SMD pads.
 The table of BOM is shown below.